 PROCESSING LATENT PRINTS ON POROUS AND NONPOROUS SURFACES

 Instructors: Morgan Hays, CLPE, & Tom Hill Course length: 24 hours

-This course includes comprehensive training in the mechanical and chemical processing of latent print evidence found on porous and non-porous surfaces.
-One day will be spent learning to use photography as tool to document the evidence.
+This course includes comprehensive training in the mechanical and chemical processing of latent print evidence found on porous and nonporous surfaces.
+One day will be spent learning to use photography as a tool to document the evidence.
 Exercises that include specialized lighting techniques and use of forensic light sources to visualize and photographically record the evidence are included.